Participant Info

 - About Me

 Dr. Nyri A. Bakkalian is an Armenian-American queer woman by birth and a military historian by training.
-She is a staff writer for Unseen Japan, and the author of Grey Dawn: A Tale of Abolition and Union, which received the 2021 NYC Big Book Award Distinguished Favorite award.
+She is a staff writer for Unseen Japan, and the author of Grey Dawn: A Tale of Abolition and Union (2021 NYC Big Book Award Distinguished Favorite in LGBTQ Fiction) and Confluence: A Person-Shaped Story (2023 NYC Big Book Award Distinguished Favorite in Science Fiction).
 She hosts the podcast Friday Night History and co-hosts Cleyera: Conversations on Shinto.
+Until her graduation in 2017 she was a graduate teaching assistant and instructor in history at the University of Pittsburgh; today, she is a remote instructor for Writespace.

 - Recent Publications